-This clean eating pie crust recipe is a very simple dish to make.
+This whole wheat pie crust recipe is a very simple dish to make.
 It comes together quickly and there are only about a million different things you can do with it.

 Pie crust doesn’t have to be boring.
 You just have to get creative.
 But stay light on the spices so they don’t overpower what you are filling the crust with!
 About 1/2 tsp. per batch of dough.
 This extra spice should compliment the finished dish, not overwhelm it.

 The great thing about pie crusts, is once they are filled, you can pretty much freeze any recipe you’ve made to keep on hand for one of those busy work nights.
 Or, just freeze the dough in the pie tin if you prefer a more “fresh” approach.
 Fill it last minute, pop it in the oven, and you’ve got a quick meal any day of the week!